 - Energy Efficient

-Radiant heat eliminates the inefficient heat loss created by rising heat, as warmth is not distributed through the air.
+Radiant heat (as opposed to forced air) eliminates the inefficient heat loss created by rising heat, as warmth is not distributed through the air.
 These systems are allergy-friendly, while forced air pushes allergens throughout the house.

 In addition, you can adjust the heat level for individual rooms to the level that you want with a programmable thermostat.
 Not only does this allow you to have the ability to customize your comfort room-by-room, but it also translates into significant energy savings.
 After all, there's no need to heat the basement all day long if you are not using it.